transmissions11/solcurity/README.md

 - `P1` - SPDX header
 - `P2` - Solidity version hardcoded to 0.6.12 (SWC-102 SWC-103 SWC-124 SWC-129)
 - `P3` - Remove solhints that aren't needed

+## DeFi

+- `D1` - Check your assumptions about what other contracts do and return
+- `D2` - Don't mix internal accounting with actual balances
+- `D3` - Becareful of relying on the raw token balance of a contract to determine earnings
+- `D4` - Watch out for ERC-777 tokens.
+Even a token you trust could preform reentrancy if it's an ERC-777.